What temperature should I wash my items at?

 What you need to know about washing on hot temperatures

-Temperatures above 40 - 60°C is considered a warm wash.
+Temperatures above 40 - 60°C are considered a warm wash.
 You should opt to wash at higher temperatures if your garments are heavily soiled or are not smelling fresh any longer.
-However it is important to be aware of the facts that:
+However, it is important to be aware of the facts that:

 40°C - 60°C - Warm Wash